-Opinions on the Consolidated Financial Statements and Internal Control over Financial Reporting
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying consolidated balance sheets of Corvus Gold Inc. and subsidiaries (the "Company") as of May 31, 2020 and 2019, the related consolidated statements of operations and comprehensive loss, changes in equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-We also have audited the Company's internal control over financial reporting as of May 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Corvus Gold Inc. as at May 31, 2020 and 2019 and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of May 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.
+We have audited the accompanying consolidated balance sheets of Corvus Gold Inc. and subsidiaries (the "Company") as of May 31, 2021 and 2020, the related consolidated statements of operations and comprehensive loss, changes in equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as at May 31, 2021 and 2020 and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.